-Industry Engagement was very valuable as it allowed you to see what is happening in the industry and the many different avenues there are in events.
-Industry Engagement also allowed me to network with other event professionals including other CoEM Students who were part of other classes.
+The Industry Engagement Program (IEP) was very valuable as it allowed you to see what is happening in the industry and the many different avenues there are in events.
+IEP also allowed me to network with other event professionals including other CoEM Students who were part of other classes.

 What other valuable lessons did you take away from the course?

-- The way an event runs from start to finish.
+- The way events run from start to finish.

-- How the event is put together including all the little jobs needed to make the final product.
+- Looking at how an event is put together including all the pieces needed to make the final product

-- How each component of an event correlates with the next step in the event cycle
+- Learning about how the components of an event correlate with the next step in the event cycle

-- The importance of the project plan and working closing with the team you have
+- The importance of the project plan and working closing with your team

-- The power of industry contacts and how they can help you with you event
+- Industry contacts, how powerful they are and how they can help you with your event

 - How the industry is growing rapidly and fast changing